 Patients should balance rest and activity throughout the day to relieve fatigue and pain.
 During acute inflammation, patients will need rest, but should limit it to no longer than 1 week to prevent joint stiffness and immobility.

 NSAIDs are given to provide physical comfort by relieving pain and stiffness in those with RA.

-Glucococorticoids are sometimes used for symptom control during disease flare-ups, often through intraarticular injections into individual joints.
-Long term use is not recommended as this can lead to the development of osteoporosis and avascular necrosis.
+Glucocorticoids are sometimes used for symptom control during disease flare-ups, often through intraarticular injections into individual joints.
+Long-term use is not recommended as this can lead to the development of osteoporosis and avascular necrosis.

 Physical therapy helps maintain joint motion and muscle strength, while occupational therapy develops upper extremity function for performing activities of daily living.
 The use of splints or other assistive devices (such as an electric can opener) can help with activities and provide joint protection.

 In some cases, surgical treatment is needed to provide pain relief and improve the function of deformed joints.
 Reconstructive joint surgery may involve the removal of the joint lining (synovectomy) or total joint replacement (arthroplasty).

 Picmonic's rapid review multiple-choice quiz allows you to assess your knowledge.

 *Average video play time: 2-3 minutes